ucsd-dsc232r/group-project/Local_SSH_Setup_Expanse.md

 # Setting Up Local SSH & TOTP Access for SDSC Expanse

-This setup is optional but to connect to the SDSC Expanse cluster directly from your local terminal, you need to use SSH keys combined with a Time-Based One-Time Password (TOTP).
+This setup is optional but to connect to the SDSC Expanse cluster directly from your **local terminal**, you need to use SSH keys combined with a Time-Based One-Time Password (TOTP).
 Password-only SSH access is not supported.

 Follow these steps carefully to configure your local machine.